-Pyrotechnicians must notify us of any upcoming displays
+Pyrotechnicians must notify us at least 5 business days before any upcoming displays.

 Pyrotechnicians and pyrotechnic business are required to be licensed before they can sell fireworks or conduct a fireworks or special effects display.